BLCM/bl3mods/Aaron0000/Balands/README.md

 One of Amara's bigger issues is a reliance on her Action Skills but lacking the cooldown to use them frequently without the use of things such as Expedite or Topped Off.
 Since Topped Off has been nerfed and having viable options other than Expedite is a good thing (especially if you lack the Designer's Cut DLC), most of her Action Skills have received a substantial reduction in cooldown length.

 Phaseslam - Increased damage by 42%, lowered cooldown to 24 seconds.
-Added a note to the skill description mentioning that Splash bonuses apply to this action skill and its augments.
+Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

-Fracture - Increased damage by 92%, lowered cooldown to 26 seconds.
+Fracture - Increased damage by 92%, lowered cooldown to 22 seconds.
+Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

-Downfall - Made Downfall's slam damage and radius the same as a standard Phaseslam, increased the damage of the beam 1000%, lowered cooldown to 28 seconds.
+Downfall - Made Downfall's slam damage and radius the same as a standard Phaseslam, increased the damage of the beam 1000%, lowered cooldown to 28 seconds, increased the flight speed by 25%.
+Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

 Revelation - Removed damage penalty, increased damage 150%.